2012 Pennsylvania State Treasurer election

 The Pennsylvania Treasurer election of 2012 was held on November 6, 2012.
 The primary election was held on April 24, 2012.

 Candidates

 Incumbent Rob McCord and challenger Diana Irey Vaughan both ran unopposed in the Democratic and Republican primaries, respectively.
 Patricia M. Fryman was the Libertarian candidate.

 Results

 On November 6, 2012, McCord defeated Irey Vaughan, a Washington County Commissioner and former Congressional candidate, to be re-elected Treasurer of Pennsylvania.

+By congressional district

+Despite losing the state, Irey Vaughan won 13 of the 18 congressional districts.